QuantumDynamicsLab/PES2MP/README.md

 <details open><summary>Installation Instructions:</summary>

-The makefiles are tested on Linux and MacOS.
-The quick install files do not use conda as solving environments can take hours, instead, it uses pip.
-However, all 4 files create separate environments and can be run without creating clashes with each other.
+The makefiles (inside `make_scripts folder`) are tested on Linux and MacOS.
+The quick install files do not use `conda install` (where solving environments can take hours), instead, it uses `python -m pip`.
+However, all 4 files create separate environments and can be run without clashing with each other.
 To understand more [read :snake:](https://www.anaconda.com/blog/understanding-and-improving-condas-performance)

 #### Install Anaconda
 - Install anaconda